 The Treatment : "No scene that doesn't turn"

-A TREATMENT may be defined as a prose narrative (five to twenty-five pages long) that presents the characters and events of a proposed script, movie or television series, and allows the reader to enter far enough into the drama to understand the ways in which the story and characters will be treated, including a vivid sense of the characters' and story's attitudes and the movement of the emotional energy and its relationship to what the story is about (theme).
+A TREATMENT may be defined as a prose narrative (five to twenty-five pages long) that presents the characters and events of a proposed script, movie or television series, in a way that allows the reader to enter far enough into the drama to understand the ways in which the story and characters will be treated, including a vivid sense of the characters' and story's attitudes as well as the movement of the emotional energy and its relationship to what the story is about (theme).

-Since most dramatic screen and television scripts can be broken down into an act structure (consisting of turning points or reversals), your treatment will focus not only on the major turning points of each act but also on the “smaller” turning points and reversals sequence by sequence, scene by scene and beat by beat.
-In other words, you’ll be writing a vivid and dramatic "short story" of the screenplay that will include the pivotal scenes, showing in more detail than a pitch, a sample of what we actually see and hear.
+Most dramatic film and television scripts can be broken down into act-structures consisting of a series of crises and turning points or reversals.
+Your treatment should certainly focus on the major turning points of each act, but it might also delineate the “smaller”, significant turning points and reversals, sequence by sequence, and scene by scene.
+In effect, a treatment is a vivid and dramatic "short story" of the screenplay, including the pivotal scenes, showing in more detail than a pitch, a sample of what we would actually see and hear.

 Deliver all the back-story and exposition of your story through present-time conflict